-Melissa Extein, Psy.D. works toward social justice by helping activists, organizations, and movements understand themselves better and implement changes to become even more effective.
-She often works with international human rights grantmakers, and also supports other non-profits, institutions, and organizations, inside and outside the US.
-Fifteen years of experience have led her to specialize in the intersection of strategic planning, monitoring and evaluation, and staff capacity building, particularly with organizations with an advocacy component.
-Additionally, she advises professionals transitioning to the field of consulting from internal positions and teaches organizational assessment, philanthropy, leadership, group dynamics, and emotional intelligence to graduate students at the New School, New York University, and the University of Pennsylvania.
+Melissa Extein, Psy.D. brings 15 years of experience consulting to organizations and groups, particularly those focused on philanthropy and social justice.
+Her work applies theories of emotional intelligence, group development, leadership, and embedded intergroup relations to guide organizations to understand themselves better and implement changes to improve effectiveness.
+Guided by these theories, Melissa’s approach to any engagement includes an examination of organizational dynamics related to identity (e.g. gender, race, age), power, and authority.
+She works with clients as partners, jointly participating in the creation of knowledge and the development of solutions.
+Her clients have included tech start-ups, grantmakers, government departments, and non-profits inside and outside the US.
+Additionally, she advises professionals transitioning to the field of consulting from internal positions and teaches organizational assessment and diagnosis, leadership, and group dynamics to graduate students at The New School and the University of Pennsylvania.
 She previously served as Director of Strategic Learning, Research, and Evaluation for International Programs at American Jewish World Service.
 Melissa holds a Psy.D. in Organizational Psychology from the Graduate School of Applied and Professional Psychology at Rutgers University and a B.A. from Yale University.
 She is accredited to administer the Emotional and Social Competency Inventory (ESCI) and is fluent in Spanish.

 Corey Fenstemacher, Psy.D. has been developing talent and building organizational capability for over twenty years using customized assessment and feedback processes.
 She managed and grew talent in advertising and media before consulting to clients in finance, technology, healthcare, pharmaceuticals, and public and non-profit sectors.
 Her approach increases individual and organizational awareness, creating alignment around job demands, core competencies, performance, and strategic business objectives.
 She combines techniques from formal training in organizational psychology, professional experience within consulting firms, and experience as a human resource professional to achieve results for clients.
 Her clients include leaders at all organizational levels, from boards and CEOs to newly appointed managers.
 Corey holds a Psy.D. in Organizational Psychology from the Graduate School of Applied and Professional Psychology at Rutgers University and a B.A. from Colgate University.
 She is certified in Prosci Change Management and a number of assessment tools.